jindalAnuj/publish-skills/README.md

 Interactive wizard guides you through:

 - Skill name & description
-- Target AI agents (Claude, Gemini, Cline)
+- Target AI agents (Claude, Gemini, Cursor, etc.)
 - License selection

 ### 2. **Build** Your Skill

-Add prompts, templates, and resources to the generated structure.
-Edit `SKILL.md` and `manifest.json` to configure agent compatibility.
+Add content to the generated structure.
+Edit `SKILL.md` with your instructions.
+Optionally add `content/` with prompts, templates, and resources.

 ### 3. **Publish** Your Skill